A South African singer just became a hit on Chinese reality TV – KION546

 “It wasn’t calculated at first,” she said.
 “But when I started posting … that kind of made me feel maybe there might be something here – there might be a space for me in China to try something.”

-Other African artists have made inroads into Mandopop (Mandarin pop music), like Modibe’s compatriot Eli Zaleo.
-Modibe insists she’s not following in their footsteps, pointing to the range of genres, including RnB, ballads and jazz, that she flits between.
+Other African artists have made inroads into Mandopop (Mandarin pop music), like Modiba’s compatriot Eli Zaleo.
+Modiba insists she’s not following in their footsteps, pointing to the range of genres, including RnB, ballads and jazz, that she flits between.

 But she’s not content to limit herself to a Chinese audience.
 “I want to become a household name around the world,” she said.
 “Right now I’m in China, and I’m doing ‘Sing!
 China,’ but I am also trying to cultivate audiences back home in South Africa, in Africa, in the US.”